IEE-TUGraz/GridTool/README.md

   <b>Figure 2.</b> Step-by-step guide for how to use the GridTool.
 </p>

-### Use in ESMs
+### Using Output of GridTool in Power System Models
-1) Before using the data for power flow caculcations in ESMs, the results should be reviewed and rechecked with other sources (e.g. ENTSO-E Transmission System Map [[2]](https://www.entsoe.eu/data/map/)).
+1) Before using the data for power flow caculcations in PSMs, the results should be reviewed and rechecked with other sources (e.g. ENTSO-E Transmission System Map [[2]](https://www.entsoe.eu/data/map/)).
 2) The column "Note" should be checked for the following comments, which indicate a problem with the line:
    1) **multiple vlevels**: Line has multiple voltage levels assigned to it.
 If it has more systems than votlage levels, the line might not have been multiplied correctl.
 See also warning in the MATLAB console.
    2) **potentially DC**: This indicates that the line could be a DC-line based on tag information.
 Recheck with other sources advised.
 3) Add values for electric parameters (R, XL, XC, Itherm) to each line.
 4) To allow power flow between different voltage levels, transformers need to be added between nodes at the same power station.
 These can easily be identified by the same lat- and lon-coordinates.
-5) Integrate the data into you ESM.
+5) Integrate the data into your PSM.

 ### Warnings
 The GridTool provides the user with warnings in the MATLAB console if it detects incosistent data or other errors.
 To help the user with handling the warnings, they are explained here with possible solutions.